 3. Oude Noorden

 For expats, the advantage of Crooswijk is its location between the city center of Rotterdam and the A20 highway, making it a reasonable compromise.
-However, the best part of Crooswijk is Nieuw-Crooswijk in the northern part of this neighborhood.
+The best part of Crooswijk is Nieuw-Crooswijk in the northern part of this neighborhood.
 Nieuw-Crooswijk is rapidly becoming more popular with young families.

-Kralingen is one of the best neighborhoods in Rotterdam.
+Locals regard Kralingen as one of the best neighborhoods in Rotterdam.
 Some parts of Kralingen are fantastic, but you have to find the part of Kralingen that is right for you.
 The good news is that the lesser parts of Kralingen are still much better than many other neighborhoods in Rotterdam.

 Prinsenland is a wide, green, relatively modern neighborhood just east of the A16 highway.
 Prinsenland is ideally located for expats working or studying at the Erasmus University Rotterdam because the university campus, Woudenstein, is within 10-15 minutes of biking distance.
 Furthermore, access to the A16 highway is fantastic, and the center of Rotterdam can easily be reached by metro.

 Prinsenland is unlike many other Rotterdam neighborhoods built only 20-50 years ago.
 This neighborhood has a vast park with amenities for the youngest, teenagers, and families.
-Prinsenland offers a mix of single-family homes and low- and high-rise apartment buildings, and housing prices are relatively affordable.
+Prinsenland offers a mix of single-family homes and low- and high-rise apartment buildings with relatively affordable housing prices.

 7. City Center

 The city center of Rotterdam is unlike any other center of Dutch cities but a wonderful place to live.
-However, keep in mind that parking in the city center will be a disaster unless you find an apartment with a private parking space.
+However, parking in the city center will be a disaster unless you find an apartment with a private parking space.

 8. Kop Van Zuid